akr0n1m/web/blog/2019/03/how-i-built-my-blog.md

 I decided to use [VuePress](https://vuepress.vuejs.org) for my blog because I like [VueJS](https://vuejs.org) and I can have the content for my blog posts stored as markdown in a public Git repo.

-I ultimately wanted to use Ghost, but the lack of having my posts stored in a public repo made my unhappy.
+I ultimately wanted to use Ghost, but the lack of having my posts stored in a public repo made me unhappy.

 VuePress is ideally used for technical documentation, and since my blog posts will be very technical, I feel that this is a great fit.
 I am aware that VuePress are working on enabling blogging support, so hopefully in the future, I'll gain native support for blogs as well.
 I'll also be blogging about VueJS quite a bit, so having a platform running on VueJS will be beneficial.

 ### Installation

 To get started with VuePress you'll need to have [Yarn](https://yarnpkg.com/en/) installed.

+After installing yarn, run the following command to install VuePress.

 ```
 yarn global add vuepress